 The following metrics are updated daily, Monday through Friday, and are based on the data reported to VCU Student Health Services and Employee Health.
-VCU provides testing for students experiencing symptoms related to COVID-19.
 Learn more about testing and screening for COVID-19 at VCU.
 The summer 2021 dashboard is available here.
 The spring 2021 dashboard is available here.
 The fall 2020 dashboard is available here.
-This dashboard is not updated on weekends or days the university is closed, including holidays and winter break.
-Results from weekends, holidays and breaks will be reported the next business day.
+This dashboard is not updated on weekends or days the university is closed, including holidays.
+Results from weekends and holidays are reported the next business day.
 The fall 2020 dashboard is available here.

 Active cases are the number of people who have tested positive and are in isolation either on-campus or off-campus.
 Any reduction in cases indicates individuals being cleared to return to work or class.